devleaks/cockpitdecks/cockpitdecks/decks/resources/README.md

-List deck buttons and capabilities for each deck model.
+# List deck buttons and capabilities for each deck model

 The `.yaml` files that describe decks must be placed into